Higher limits over the fusion orbit category: Fusion Bredon cohomology

 \end{theorem}

-\begin{proof} By Theorem \ref{thm:HyperCohSS1} there are two spectral sequences that converge to the Bredon cohomology $H^* _{\bO_G} (X^?; M)$.
-If $X$ is $R\bO_G$-acyclic, then as an $R\bO_G$-module.
-This gives that the spectral sequence $^{II} E_2 ^{*,*}$ collapses at the $E_2$-page to the horizontal line at $t=0$, hence there is an isomorphism
+\begin{proof} By Proposition \ref{pro:HyperCohSS}, there are two spectral sequences which converge to the Bredon cohomology $H^* _{\bO_\cC (G) } (X^?; M)$.
+Since $X$ is $R\bO_\cC (G)$-acyclic, we have as an $R\bO_\cC (G)$-module.
+This gives that the spectral sequence $^{II} E_2 ^{*,*}$ collapses at the $E_2$-page to the horizontal line at $t=0$, hence for each $n \geq 0$, there is an isomorphism Now the first spectral sequence ${}^I E_2 ^{s,t}$ in Proposition \ref{pro:HyperCohSS} becomes a spectral sequence that converges to $H^ *( \bO _{\cC} (G); M)$. \end{proof}

-For each $n\geq 0$, let $I_n$ denote the set of $G$-orbits of $n$-dimensional cells in $X$, and let $H_i$ denotes the stabilizer of the $i$-th cell in $G$.
-Then as $R\cO_{\cC} ( G)$-modules, and as $R\overline \cF _{\cC} (G)$-modules.
-By Corollary \ref{cor:OrbitIso}, the $E_1$-term of the first spectral sequence in Theorem \ref{thm:HyperCohSS1} becomes